-Impairment tests were then performed on goodwill, at the level of the CGUs to which it is allocated.
+Impairment tests were then performed on goodwill, at the level of the cash generating units (CGUs) to which it is allocated.

-A. RESULTS OF THE IMPAIRMENT TESTS PERFORMED IN 2016
+A. RESULTS OF THE IMPAIRMENT TESTS PERFORMED IN 2017

-Goodwill balances and movements in goodwill in 2016 can be analyzed as follows by CGU:
+Goodwill balances and movements in goodwill in 2017 can be analyzed as follows by CGU: